EVENTS FOR EVERYONE

 Girls Festival at Tynedale RUFC | 24.8.25

-To celebrate the Women’s Rugby World cups kicking off in Sunderland, Tynedale RUFC is throwing the ultimate Girls Rugby bash on Sunday 24th August—and every U12, U14, U16 & U18 team is officially invited.
-Bring your teammates, your best dance moves, and that signature team spirit.
+To celebrate the Women’s Rugby World cups kicking off in Sunderland, Tynedale RUFC threw the ultimate Girls Rugby bash on Sunday 24th August—and every U12, U14, U16 & U18 team was officially invited.
+They brought their teammates, best dance moves, and that signature team spirit.

 • Rugby galore (obviously!)